romulo1984/meli-project-management/README.md

 - [convex](https://convex.dev/)
 - [clerk](https://clerk.com/)

-So, for you to be able to run it, it is required that you have an account on each of the platforms above.
+So, in order to run it, it is required that you have an account on each of the platforms above.

 ## Running